 There are address and mode DIP switches on the DGP board (Figure 4 on page 4).

-Address DIP switches
+The mode DIP switches are currently not used.
 The address DIP switches (1 to 4) are used to identify this DGP to the control panel (assign the DGP address).
-Figure 5 shows the DIP switch settings for the possible DGP addresses.
+A 4-door/elevator controller DGP can only be addressed as DGP 1 to 12 (Figure 5).